 The result – a large donation to go back to the community.
 After all everyone benefits if the community in which they are buying real estate is able to grow and prosper.

 A number of small businesses have already been set up by entrepreneurs on the back of the Savings Start program.
 I’m proud to be a part of it.
 It’s a great example of how a local real estate industry can ensure that some of the benefits flow to the local community.
-Everyone will be better for it
+Everyone will be better for it.
+It highlights just what is possible if people are given even a small hand in starting out.
+Creating a business is difficult if you’re continually on the subsistence line with no additional funds to invest.
+Even a modest amount of extra income can create many multiples of wealth within a specific community.

 There is no doubt that computers are used virtually everywhere.
 Organizations ranging from schools to businesses rely on those devices to improve the way they do things.
 Indeed, without computers, most enterprises would not earn as much money as they are getting now.
 A lot of business leaders try their hardest to get the most out of their existing business strategy.
 However, I think an important factor to consider in business strategy development is human resources.
 In particular, the way employees use their computers.
 Can employees get the best out of their “workstations” (the more fancy term for computers in offices or factories)?
 If you are a business owner and your answer to this question is no, then there is no need to worry.
 There are many ways to help improve the computer skills of your workers.